sablier-labs/v2-core/README.md

 Sablier is a smart contract protocol that enables trustless streaming of ERC-20 assets.
 In this context, streaming means the ability to make payments by the second.

-The protocol features a type of stream called a lockup stream, in which the sender locks up a specified amount of ERC-20 assets in a contract.
-Subsequently, the contract progressively allocates these assets to the designated recipient, who can access them as they become available.
+The protocol features two streaming models called Lockup Linear and Lockup Dynamic, in which the sender locks up a specified amount of ERC-20 assets in a contract.
+The contract progressively allocates the funds to the designated recipient, who can access them as they become available over time.
 The streaming rate is influenced by various factors, including the start and end times, as well as the total amount of assets locked up.

 ## Install